jbuny-jui/disable-goguardian/README.md

 7) A pop-up should appear, titled "Certificate Authority."

 ### Note: I'm not 100% sure, but if you want to turn GoGuardian back on (for tests and stuff), just go to `Amazon Root CA 1` and check the first two boxes.
+Then, restart the chromebook.
+Still testing this, it may not work due to client-side lag.

 8) Important: UNCHECK ALL 3 BOXES, then press "OK"